ros-drivers/ros2_ouster_drivers/README.md

 ### ROS Connection

 Now that we have a connection over the network, lets view some data.
-After building your catkin workspace with this package, source the install space.
+After building your colcon workspace with this package, source the install space.
 Run

 ```
 ros2 launch ros2_ouster os1_launch.py
 ```